informatics-isi-edu/ermresolve/README.md

    # service httpd restart
    ```

+### Working with SE-Linux

+The following is an example set of commands to allow ERMresolve to
+read its configuration data and talk to ERMrest on a Fedora
+installation.
+On other distributions, the appropriate path and
+SE-Linux contexts might vary slightly:

+    setsebool -P httpd_can_network_connect on
+    setsebool -P httpd_execmem on
+    semanage fcontext --add --type httpd_sys_content_t "/home/ermresolve(/ermresolve_config.json)?"
+    restorecon -rv /home/ermresolve

+NOTE: for those uncomfortable with enabling `httpd_execmem`, the
+alternative is to only use plain `http://` URLs in the configured
+targets.
+Unfortunately, the Python `requests` library seems to require
+`httpd_execmem` when using HTTPS protocol to talk to ERMrest.

 ### Configuration Language

-The configuration data structure has at its core a list of
+The configuration file has a top-level object with two fields:

+- `"server_url"`: The base server URL to use when talking to ERMrest
+  (optional, defaults to `http://fqdn` for the local host's
+  fully-qualified domain name).
-configuration objects, each with named fields:
+- `"targets"`: An array of configuration objects, each with named
+  fields:

-- `patterns`: one or more Python regular expressions with named groups
+   - `patterns`: one or more Python regular expressions with named
-   for `KEY` and optionally `SNAP`
+      groups for `KEY` and optionally `SNAP`
       - the `KEY` group MUST be present and matching the row key material
       - the `SNAP` group SHOULD be present if and only if it matches
         catalog snapshot identifier
+   - `server_url`: the target base server URL (optional, defaults to
+     global setting)
    - `catalog`: the target catalog identifier
    - `schema`: the target schema name
    - `table`: the target table name
    - `column`: the target column name

 ERMresolve will produce one of two ERMrest URL formats to attempt to
 resolve a matching identifier, e.g.: